RobertL31/fuddly/docs/source/data_model.rst

     *function* node, if it needs to be recomputed each time a modification has been performed on its associated graph (e.g., CRC function).
-  - ``MH.Attr.Mutable``: If set, generic disruptors will consider the node as being mutable, meaning that it can be altered (default behavior).
+  - ``MH.Attr.Mutable``: If set, generic operators will consider the node as being mutable, meaning that it can be altered (default behavior).
 Otherwise, it will be ignored.
-    When a non-terminal node has this attribute, generic disruptors using the ModelWalker algorithm (like ``tWALK`` and ``tTYPE``) will stick to its default form (meaning default quantity will be used for each subnodes and if the node has multiple shapes, the higher weighted one will be used.
+    When a non-terminal node has this attribute, generic operators using the ModelWalker algorithm (like ``tWALK`` and ``tTYPE``) will stick to its default form (meaning default quantity will be used for each subnodes and if the node has multiple shapes, the higher weighted one will be used.